kunsuoh/kunsuoh.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Kunsu OH.
 I have the following qualities:

-- I rock a great mustache
+- I am a Ph.D. in Heavy Ion Experimental Physics.
+(I am a STAR scientist!)
-- I'm extremely loyal to my family
+- I am a data scientist in Woorien now.

 What else do you need?